-First, the amazing taste.
-Freezer jam is not cooked so the integrity of the flavor of the berry stays intact and true to how a fresh berry tastes.
-When berries are cooked, their taste changes.
+First, freezer jam has amazing flavor.
+Freezer jam is not cooked, so the integrity of the flavor of the berry stays intact and true to how a fresh berry tastes.
+When berries are cooked, their taste changes- and it’s not always for the better.
 I notice it most with strawberries.

-Third, no special equipment needed!
+Third, no special equipment is needed!
 I hate having my cupboards filled with things I use just once a year.
-For this recipe, all you need are containers- plastic or jars, a pot, potato masher, and a freezer.
-I’m pretty sure you’ve got all of these but if you don’t they are very affordable.
+For this recipe, all you need are containers- plastic or jars, a pot, a potato masher, and a freezer.
+I’m pretty sure you’ve got all of these but if you don’t then they are very affordable to buy.

-Fourth, it’s more spreadable.
+Fourth, freezer jam is more spreadable.
 Sometimes cooked jam or jelly is as thick as jello and so awkward to spread on bread.
 Freezer jam is thinner/more runny than cooked jam, and it’s only heated on the stove briefly to dissolve the sugar.

 I’ve tried many flavors of jam but my current favorite is this Blackberry Freezer Jam.
-You, of course, first need to start with prime berries that are sweet, not tart.
-I like to spread it on English muffins, toast, peanut butter sandwiches… I want to eat it on everything!
-In fact, I always lick the spoon.
-No wasting this liquid (semi-liquid?) gold!
+Of course, you need to start with prime berries that are sweet and not tart.
+I like to spread this jam on English muffins, toast and peanut butter sandwiches.
+You’ll want to eat it on everything!
 Enjoy!

-Here are a few more recipes freezer jam and bread recipes to enjoy:
+Here are a few more recipes freezer jam and bread recipes you might like to try: